TecoZen/Pizza_Order_App/README.md

 # Pizza_Order_App
-A simple Pizza Order App in Flutter.
+A simple Pizza Order App in Flutter, using firebase and Bloc